BabylonJS/Extensions/LeaderBoard/UsingLeaderboadInAGame.md

 	    });
 	});

-And here is the code for login into the game
+And here is the code from my login method (where I log, set custome fields and save my character) :

 	var login = function (provider, callback) {